joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > ![](images/galaxyMouseOver.png)
 > ![](images/galaxyMouseUnder.png)
 >
-> 3. This will generate 12 files, 6 for each sample, with the respective names: MF_Result.txt, BP_Result.txt, CC_Result.txt, MF_Graph, BP_Graph and CC_Graph. **Rename** according the sample (under- and overexpressed): MF tableUnder, BP tableUnder, CC tableUnder, MF graphUnder, BP graphUnder, CC graphUnder, MF tableOver, BP tableOver, CC tableOver , MF graphOver, BP graphOver and CC graphOver.
+> 3. This will generate 12 files, 6 for each sample, with the respective names: MF_Result.txt, BP_Result.txt, CC_Result.txt, MF_Graph, BP_Graph and CC_Graph. **Rename** according to sample (under- and overexpressed): MF tableUnder, BP tableUnder, CC tableUnder, MF graphUnder, BP graphUnder, CC graphUnder, MF tableOver, BP tableOver, CC tableOver , MF graphOver, BP graphOver and CC graphOver.
 >
 >    > ### {% icon question %} Questions
 >    >
->    > When analyzing the both tables under and over, what are the related genes, heart or brain?
+>    > Analyze the both Biological Process tables.
+According with the study, which tissues are over- and underexpressed?
 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
->    > The *BP tableUnder* table regards the genes that are more expressed in the brain than in the heart, therefore the terms are related to brain function.
-Unlike the *BP tableOver* table, it has the most expressed gjoanapaulas/enes that are related to the heart.
+>    > The samples correspond to the expressions that occur in the tissues referring to the brain and heart, so the results in the tables will have to correspond to the specific functions of each organ.
+When we analyze the tables, it is verified that in the **BP tableUnder** table (underexpressed genes) is constituted by genes expressed in the brain, which biologically makes sense.
+While in the **BP tableOver** table (genes overexpressed) we observe the genes that are expressed in heart.
+The application of GOErichment tool (as you can see) is great to see the enriched functions that exists in each organ.
 >    > </details>
 >    {: .question}
 {: .hands_on}